-In addition to obvious protection needs and in order to ensure consistency in its dialogue with various detaining authorities, the ICRC has developed institutional guidelines, entitled "Procedural Principles and Safeguards for Internment / Administrative Detention in Armed Conflict and Other Situations of Violence."
-The document, which reflects the ICRC's official position and now guides its operations, is appended to this report (Annex 1).
+In addition to obvious protection needs and in order to ensure consistency in its dialogue with various detaining authorities, the ICRC has developed institutional guidelines, entitled "Procedural Principles and Safeguards for Internment/Administrative Detention in Armed Conflict and Other Situations of Violence."
+The document, which reflects the ICRC's official position and now guides its operations, was published in the International Review of the Red Cross, Vol. 87 No. 858 June 2005, pp. 375-391.
 It sets out a series of broad principles and specific safeguards that the ICRC believes should, at a minimum, govern any form of detention without criminal charges.
 The accompanying commentary serves to illustrate the sources - both treaty-based and other types, including policy and best practice - from which the standards were derived.
 It is important to stress that the principles and safeguards enunciated in the guidelines provide minimum standards that are meant to be further calibrated in each specific context of application.